SID-T3001/Analytics/README.md

-📦 DataCo Supply Chain Analysis
+<h1>📦 DataCo Supply Chain Analysis</h1>
-Overview
+<h2>Overview </h2>
-This project presents a comprehensive data analysis of the DataCo company's supply chain operations.
-Using transactional data, the analysis aims to identify key performance metrics, uncover operational bottlenecks, and provide actionable insights to enhance logistics efficiency, optimize profitability, and inform strategic decision-making.
+<h4>This project presents a comprehensive data analysis of the DataCo company's supply chain operations.
+Using transactional data, the analysis aims to identify key performance metrics, uncover operational bottlenecks, and provide actionable insights to enhance logistics efficiency, optimize profitability, and inform strategic decision-making.</h4>

-🚀 Project Highlights
+<h3>🚀 Project Highlights</h3>
-Data-Driven Insights: Delivered a series of high-impact visualizations and findings on profitability, delivery performance, and market trends.
+<ul><li>Data-Driven Insights:<br>Delivered a series of high-impact visualizations and findings on profitability, delivery performance, and market trends.</li>

-Operational Bottleneck Identification: Pinpointed significant geographical disparities in delivery times and identified an operational bottleneck in the "Standard Class" shipping mode.
+<li>Operational Bottleneck Identification:<br> Pinpointed significant geographical disparities in delivery times and identified an operational bottleneck in the "Standard Class" shipping mode.</li>

-Potential Revenue Loss: Quantified over $10,989,166 in potential revenue loss from cancelled and On-hold orders, providing a clear business case for strategic intervention.
+<li>Potential Revenue Loss:<br> Quantified over $10,989,166 in potential revenue loss from cancelled and On-hold orders, providing a clear business case for strategic intervention.</li>

-End-to-End Analysis: Demonstrated a complete data analysis workflow from raw, messy data to final, strategic recommendations.
+<li>End-to-End Analysis: <br>Demonstrated a complete data analysis workflow from raw, messy data to final, strategic recommendations.</li></ul>

-⚙️ Methodology
+<h3>⚙️ Methodology</h3>
-The analysis was conducted in Python and followed a structured, multi-phase approach:
+    <h4>The analysis was conducted in Python and followed a structured, multi-phase approach:</h4>

-⭐Data Acquisition & Cleaning: The raw DataCoSupplyChainDataset was loaded and meticulously     cleaned.
-This involved handling missing values, standardizing column names, and converting    data types to ensure data integrity.
+<ul><li>Data Acquisition & Cleaning:<br>The raw DataCoSupplyChainDataset was loaded and meticulously     cleaned.
+This involved handling missing values, standardizing column names, and converting    data types to ensure data integrity.</li>

-  Initial Inspection: We first used df.info() and df.head() to understand the data's  structure, identify data types, and spot missing values and inconsistencies.
+  <ul><li>Initial Inspection:<br> We first used df.info() and df.head() to understand the data's  structure, identify data types, and spot missing values and inconsistencies.</li>

-  Column Standardization: We cleaned the column names by removing spaces and special characters, and converting them to a consistent format (e.g. order_date).
+  <li>Column Standardization: <br>We cleaned the column names by removing spaces and special characters, and converting them to a consistent format (e.g. order_date).</li>

-  Data Type Conversion: We converted Order Date and Shipping_Date from string objects to datetime format to enable time-based calculations.
-We also ensured that all numerical columns were correctly formatted as                          float or integer types.
+  <li>Data Type Conversion: We converted Order Date and Shipping_Date from string objects to datetime format to enable time-based calculations.
+We also ensured that all numerical columns were correctly formatted as float or integer types.</li></ul>

-⭐Feature Engineering: New, insightful columns were created to enrich the analysis.
-Key metrics such as Delivery_Time_Days, Total_Order_Value, Order_Profit_Margin and Order_Status_Category were calculated to enable a deeper understanding of the business.
+<li>⭐Feature Engineering: New, insightful columns were created to enrich the analysis.
+Key metrics such as Delivery_Time_Days, Total_Order_Value, Order_Profit_Margin and Order_Status_Category were calculated to enable a deeper understanding of the business.</li>

   Delivery_Time_Days: Calculated the time taken for a product to be delivered by subtracting  the order date from the shipping date.